Locked-In to Success (AKA GRINDING)!

 Success doesn't happen overnight.
 It takes work, dedication, determination...blah, blah, blah.

 The Grind Factory Studios had done just that.
-Known for its competitive pricing and 24/7 availability to accommodate client needs, the company broke the rules, closing its doors to outside sessions for the first time and focused on one thing: grinding.
+Known for its competitive pricing and 24/7 availability to accommodate client needs, the company broke its own rules and closed its doors to outside sessions for the first time and focused on one thing: grinding.

-The 48-hour Lock-In with core members of the Grind Factory Team had one mission: create new tracks to expand the catalog with fresh, hot music for industry placement, and theme songs for Grind Time ATL podcasts other projects.
-No genre was left untouched.
-Team members collaborated on song concepts, individual tracks, and turned a simple joke into a freestyle brainstorming session for product jingles.
+The 48-hour Lock-In with core members of the Grind Factory Team had one mission: create new tracks to expand the catalog with fresh, hot music for industry placement and theme songs for Grind Time ATL podcasts other projects.
+No genre was left untouched!
+Team members collaborated on song concepts, recorded individual tracks and group tracks.
+They even turned a simple joke into a freestyle brainstorming session for product jingles!

-Watching the team dedicate their time to spend two days working to fulfill the goal of the studio's owner, KTEK, was a testament to the passion to be found among a group of talented producers, engineers, songwriters, and artists.
-The team also received support from producers and artists who were unable to participate as they stopped in to listen to completed tracks, give feedback, and share their creative energy.
-At one time, there were over twenty people in the building!
+Witnessing the team dedicate two days to grinding, working to fulfill the goal of the studio's owner, KTEK, was a testament to the passion found among talented producers, engineers, songwriters, and artists.
+The team also received support from producers and artists who could not participate for the entire weekend as they stopped in to listen to completed tracks, give feedback, and share their creative energy.
+At one time, over twenty people were working between the studios!

-A family working to reach the same goal, the group split into two teams; the producers, and the songwriters/artists.
+As the groups worked to reach the same goal, the group split into two teams; the producers and the songwriters/artists.
 No one worked alone.
-Producers, M5 and LB Keys, dug in creating tracks from scratch.
-LB Keys, excited about the event, began to live-stream his work sessions on Facebook for days leading up to the start of the lock-in, during the event, and beyond.
+Producers, M5 and LB Keys, created tracks from scratch.
+LB Keys live-streamed his work sessions on Facebook days leading up to the start of the lock-in, during the event, and beyond.

-The songwriter/artists were seven people deep in the main room listening to virgin tracks, free-styling, and collaborating to develop concepts for the songs.
-It was truly inspirational to listen to the music and watch firsthand as one person's random outburst of a possible hook went from an idea to a full-fledged song that was recorded, and put in the queue to become a future hit…all within less than two hours.
+The songwriters and artists were seven people deep in the main room listening to virgin tracks, freestyling, and collaborating to develop concepts for the songs.
+It was inspiring to listen to the music and watch firsthand as one person's random outburst of a possible hook went from an idea to a full-fledged song that was recorded and put in the queue to become a future hit… within less than two hours!

-Just because the team works hard doesn't mean there aren't moments of complete foolery.
-Lady Kayne broke away from recording to film a Party Team Quickie...at 2:30 in the morning!
+Just because the team worked hard didn't mean there weren't moments of complete foolery!
+Lady Kayne broke away from recording to film a Party Team Quickie for her podcast...at 2:30 in the morning!

-Determined to keep people on their toes and not let them get distracted or lose their steam, KTEK was in full boss mode, bouncing from engineer, to producer, and back again.
-He wore every hat he has in the business.
-He even jumped into the booth to put his sauce on the soon to be hit, Big Boss Shit.
+Determined to keep people on their toes and not let them get distracted or lose their steam, KTEK was in full boss mode, bouncing from engineer to producer and back again.
+He wore every hat in the business.
+He even jumped into the booth to put his sauce on a track that needs no explanation, Big Boss Shit!

-Where will all of this hard work lead?
+Where will this hard work lead?
 Stay tuned to find out!